district10/blog/_pages/notes.md

     ![Pierre de Fermat](https://upload.wikimedia.org/wikipedia/commons/f/f3/Pierre_de_Fermat.jpg)
     </div>

-    Pierre de Fermat (French: `[pjɛːʁ dəfɛʁma]`; 17 August 1601 – 12 January 1665)
+    Pierre de Fermat (French: `[pjɛːʁ dəfɛʁma]`; 17 August 1601 – 12 January
-    was a French lawyer at the Parlement of Toulouse, France, and a mathematician who is given credit for early developments that led to infinitesimal calculus, including his technique of adequality.
+    1665) was **a French lawyer** at the Parlement of Toulouse, France, and **a mathematician who is given credit for early developments that led to infinitesimal calculus, including his technique of adequality**.
 In particular, he is recognized for his discovery of an original method of finding the greatest and the smallest ordinates of curved lines, which is analogous to that of the differential calculus, then unknown, and his research into number theory.
 He made notable contributions to analytic geometry, probability, and optics.
-He is best known for Fermat's Last Theorem, which he described in a note at the margin of a copy of Diophantus' Arithmetica.
+He is best known for **Fermat's Last Theorem**, which he described in a note at the margin of a copy of Diophantus' Arithmetica.

 [Johannes Kepler](http://en.wikipedia.org/wiki/Johannes_Kepler)